daniixani/buck_converter/README.md

 This project simulates a basic buck converter circuit in LTspice to validate its performance against design specifications.

 1 | Background
 The specifications were based on the needs of a microcontroller or any 5V device.
 The reason I constructed the circuit was to demonstrate that I can calculate, verify, and design a functional DC-DC buck converter in under 3 days.
-Please note that anything related to power electronics is self-taught but I was guidance the past 9 months under a research position.
+Please note that anything related to power electronics is self-taught.

 Input voltage,  Vin   = 12 V